 - Salmon/steelhead bobber angling gear must include a bobber and leader no longer than 36 inches.

-- The leader below the bobber must remain suspended vertically and not rest on the river bottom.
+- The bobber must suspend the weight, leader, and terminal gear, not allowing it to rest on the river bottom.

 Use of Fish for Bait